High Holy Days

 Tallitot & Assisted Listening Devices

-Tallitot and Assisted Listening Devices are available for those who may wish to wear one to services but have none with them.
-Sign out is in the Lounge.
-Guests are asked to return these items immediately after services.
+Tallitot are available for those who may wish to wear one to services but have none with them.
+The prayer shawls and sign out will be in the Lounge.
+Please return tallitot immediately after each service.

-The pews in front of the Rabbi’s pulpit are set aside as Reserved Seating to accommodate those with health or mobility concerns.
-Requests must be called in at least 1 week prior to services.
+The pews in the front left side are reserved for those with health or mobility concerns.
+You must call by September 4 to assure a spot in the Reserved Section.
 If you do not call and do not arrive by 7:45 p.m. for evening services and 9:45 a.m. for the morning services, our greeters will make every effort to assist you but cannot guarantee seating in this section.
+To reserve your seat, call Tamara at (203) 288-3877.

-CMI’s van is available to provide transportation for Rosh Hashanah and Yom Kippur Evening and Morning Services.
-If you wish to get a ride, please call the office at least 48 hours in advance of the service you wish to attend.
+We want everyone to be able to join us!
+We have a van available to provide transportation for Rosh Hashanah and Yom Kippur services.
+If you wish to get a ride, please call Sarah Legassey at (203) 288-3877 at least 48 hours in advance of the service you wish to attend and someone will pick you up.

 Annual Food Drive